photoprism/photoprism-docs/docs/developer-guide/index.md

 ## Upcoming Features and Improvements ##

-Our [public roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which features are going to be implemented next.
+The [public roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which features are going to be implemented next.

 You are welcome to submit specific feature requests via [GitHub Issues](https://github.com/photoprism/photoprism/issues)